bere-ai/multimodal-alert-system/README.md

   - A vibration pattern (light/medium/strong)
   - A clear message

-If multiple conditions occur at once, the system prioritizes the most critical one.
+When multiple conditions occur at once, the system prioritizes and surfaces only the most critical alert to reduce cognitive overload.

 ## Example scenario
 In a high-risk environment (like a spacecraft or industrial setting)